HinodeXRT/xrtpy/docs/about_xrt.rst

 The X-Ray Telescope
 ====================
 The X-Ray Telescope (XRT) is an internment onboard the Hinode spacecraft.
 The XRT will provide 2-arcsecond resolution images of the highest temperature solar coronal material, from 1,000,000 to 10,000,000 Kelvin.
-Visit the official `xrt-cfa-harvard`_ site for mission overview information about the Hinode satellite and the XRT.
+Visit the official `xrt-cfa-harvard`_ site for mission overview information about the XRT.

 .. tip::
-   Visit the`XRT Picture of the Week`_ and the `Hinode-XRT YouTube`_ page for content about the XRT solar observations.
+   Visit the `XRT Picture of the Week`_ and the `Hinode-XRT YouTube`_ page for content about the XRT solar observations.

 SolarSoft XRT Analysis Guide